Food & drink tastings have been around for years. We’ve been to plenty right?

 I’ve come to know the simple act of brewing a pot or cup of loose-leaf tea as a mindful act.
 A regular practise that disconnects me from stress and overwhelm and where I can relax and recharge.
 In around 3 minutes.
 And I’m not alone.
 For literally centuries, people have used tea for healing and connection.
 And armed with a couple of new favourite brews, you can too.

-If you’d like to give a tea tasting a try, then our next online tasting is Saturday 8th January at 3pm.
-Order your tasting pack here.
+If you’d like to give a tea tasting a try, then click here for our next online tasting information.